mayankroy/Kuka/README.md

-This contains a TCP/IP server written for Kuka KR5 using regular expression in KUKA RSI.
+This contains a TCP/IP server written for Kuka KR5 by parsing regular expression in KUKA RSI.